grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 Folders help you organize and group dashboards, which is useful when you have many dashboards or multiple teams using the same Grafana instance.

 > **Before you begin:** Ensure you have Editor permissions or greater to create folders.
-For more information about dashboard permissions, refer to [Dashboard permissions][].
+For more information about dashboard permissions, refer to [Dashboard permissions](ref:dashboard-permissions).

 **To create a dashboard folder:**